-For further information on these detections, the recommended steps and an example on dealing with such a detection, click on Sophos Central: Root Cause Analysis overview
+For further information on this detection, the recommended steps and an example on dealing with such a detection, click on Sophos Central: Root Cause Analysis overview

 CryptoGuard detected ransomware in C:\Example\file.exe

-Remote detections are triggered when the ransomware is remote to the server, but attacks files contained on the server, such as a share.
+Remote detection is triggered when the ransomware is remote to the server, but attacks files contained on the server, such as a share.
 The remote computers triggering the attack may be:

 You will see:

 CryptoGuard detected a ransomware attack from 192.168.0.1

 CryptoGuard detected a ransomware attack from this device against SERVERNAME

 Note: In this state the server blocks any Write access requests from the remote computer.

 Once resolved the server unblocks the remote computer allowing Write access.
 You will see: